joj-macho/joj-macho.github.io/tutorials/python/python-functions.md

 print(person_1)
 print(person_2)

-# Output
+# Output:
-Hello, Alice Lee!
+# Hello, Alice Lee!
-Hello, Bob Junior Marley!
+# Hello, Bob Junior Marley!
 {% endhighlight %}

 In this example, the `hello()` function has an optional `middle_name` parameter with an empty string as its default value.
 This allows users to decide whether to include a middle name in the full name greeting.